 If you’d rather day trip to the park and stay closer to town, check out AutoCamp Yosemite (rates start at $265), a family-friendly, glamping experience in Airstream travel trailers.
 The camp, 6.5 miles from Mariposa and 35 miles from Yosemite Valley, has 80 Airstream trailers and a variety of luxury tents and cabins.

 The Airstreams offer classic suites sleeping up to four people with their queen-sized beds and pull-out sofas.
 This isn’t some old-school trailer, instead amenities includes a flat-screen TV, spa-inspired bathroom with walk-in shower, and a deck with an outdoor dining area and fire pit.
+I instantly went into fantasy mode and envisioned living in an Airstream, foraging for my food and unplugging from the world.

 Options for larger families include the Classic Cabin Suite or Base Camp, both which accommodate five guests.
 AutoCamp Yosemite also has a clubhouse with a pool.
 Ideal for families looking to head to the park is a YARTS shuttle that travels directly to Yosemite National Park.